-Transit services are provided in Soledad by the Monterey-Salinas Transit District (MSTD), created by State law AB 644 and formed July 1, 2010.
+Transit services are provided in Soledad by the Monterey-Salinas Transit District (MST), created by State law AB 644 and formed July 1, 2010.
 There are 34 routes in the system, with one weekday route 23 serving the city of Soledad.
 Transfers to Monterey and coastal cities, as well as counties to the north and east, are available from the Salinas Transit Center.
-The regular weekday route stops at three locations in Soledad (Front Street/San Vicente Road, Monterey Boulevard/East Street, and H. Dela Rosa Street/Mission Center) and operates with departures from Soledad south to King City hourly between 6:58 a.m. and 6:58 p.m. from the Front Street/San Vicente Road stop.
+The regular weekday route stops at two locations in Soledad (Front Street/San Vicente Road, and H. Dela Rosa Street/Mission Center) and operates with departures from Soledad south to King City hourly between 6:58 a.m. and 6:58 p.m. from the Front Street/San Vicente Road stop.
 Conversely, routes north to Salinas originate at 6:24 a.m. from the H. Dela Rosa Street/Mission Center hourly to 7:24 p.m.
-Regular fare is \$2.00 per trip and \$1.00 for discount fare.
+Regular fare is \$2.00 for two hours and \$1.00 for discount fare.